What is a BAHA/BAHS?

 (Bone Anchored Hearing Aid/Bone Anchored Hearing System)

-Note: Although the acronym “BAHA” is used throughout the industry, only Cochlear has a registered trademark on it.
-Recently, the acronym “BAHA” has become a branded product for Cochlear as Baha.
+• Note: Although the acronym “BAHA” is used throughout the industry, only Cochlear has a registered trademark on it for Baha.
+The acronym “BAHA” is a branded product for Cochlear, hence known as Baha.
 Other manufacturers may refer to their “BAHA” as a bone anchored sound processor or even a BCHA, which is known as a bone conduction hearing aid, or a BAHS, which is known as a bone anchored hearing system.

 Bone Conduction Auditory Processors